For Legal Teams

 The legal team has to translate

-When the report does not explain why the finding matters, attorneys and case managers are left trying to turn medical language into usable case strategy.
+When the report does not explain what the imaging can and cannot support, attorneys and case managers are left trying to turn medical language into usable case understanding.

 What a clearer package adds